ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

 \subsubsection{Interaction Design}

-\mr{} is designed to enhance the interaction of mobile applications.
+\mr{} is primarily designed to enhance user interaction with mobile applications, but the concept should also apply to apps on other platforms.
 Today, mobile applications are well-optimized for touch and graphical interactions.
 Users can use the graphical interface to see content on the screen and use touch to access actions on the screen.
 To further enhance the user's performance and reduce cognitive load, \mr{} focuses on supporting interactions that often involve touch actions used together with a voice command.
-These interactions can be categorized into three interaction design goals (see \autoref{fig:interaction}):